-- In order to deliver the SPD objectives a number of development principles have been identified.
-These principles form the framework to a masterplan and should be used to inform the design and layout of the development at Sandleford Park at both Outline Application and Reserved Matters stages.
-The masterplan, set out later in this section, visually illustrates how the principles integrate together to deliver the final development.
+- 124 In order to deliver the SPD objectives a number of development principles have been identified.
+These principles form the framework to developing a masterplan for the site and should be used to inform the design and layout of the development at Sandleford Park at both Outline Application and Reserved Matters stages.
+The Masterplan Framework, set out later in this section, visually illustrates how the principles integrate together to deliver the final development.

-- 123 The principles set out within this document should be used as a starting point and applicants will be expected to develop and refine the principles and demonstrate how they have been taken into account during the planning application stages within the Design and Access Statements and any other supporting documentation.
+- 125 The principles set out within this document should be used as a starting point and applicants will be expected to develop and refine the principles and demonstrate how they have been taken into account during the planning application stages within the comprehensive Masterplan, the Design and Access Statements and any other supporting documentation.

-- 124 The principles do not form new policies for the site but add detail to policy CS3 of the Core Strategy and aim to establish the Council's expectations for the development on matters such as masterplanning, design quality and infrastructure.
-Compliance with this SPD will be a material consideration in the determination of future planning applications and their implementation.
+- 126 The principles do not form new policies for the site but add detail to policy CS3 of the Core Strategy and aim to establish the Council's expectations for the development on matters such as masterplanning, design quality and infrastructure.
+Compliance with this SPD will be a material consideration in the determination of the planning application and its implementation.

-- 125 The development principles have been broken down into categories as follows:
+- 127 The development principles have been broken down into categories as follows:

+- S Single Planning Application

 - L Landscape and Heritage

 - E Ecology and Wildlife

 - A Access and movement

 - H Hydrology and drainage

 - P Public open space and recreation

 - R Renewable Energy

 - N Neighbourhoods

 - F Community facilities and services

 - U Urban design principles

 - C Character and appearance